unikorn-cloud/identity/README.md

 ### Users

-Users are records that record a user in the system.
+Users are a "global" resource that forms a unique record for a specific individual.
-Rather than allow ephemeral users directly from federated identity provider, these records allow more flexibility in user handling.
-For example, they can record a user's status, where by they can be disabled (without disassociating any group memberships, but they aren't allowed access to the organization), or in a pending state (to allow email verification).
+The intention going forward is to allow aggregation of different identifiers (e.g. email addresses) that map to a single place for identity and preference information to be stored.

+The user record forms the core of security on the platform.
+An end user cannot login without a corresponding user record.

+The user record also contains OIDC session data.
+When a user logs in, the authenticator creates or updates a session record for the user per-OIDC client.
+This facilitates token validation and revocation, and single use of refresh tokens.

+Users can exist in multiple states: `active`, `suspended` meaning they cannot login, or `pending` to indicate the system is awaiting email verification.

 Further reading:

 * [Email Notifications and User Verification](#email-notifications-and-user-verification)

-### Groups
+### Organization Users

-Every organization SHOULD have some groups, as it's useless without them.
-Groups define a set of users that belong to them, and a set of roles associated with that group.

-Users are simply added to a list within the group, the user name MUST be the user's canonical name (as returned by the _id\_token_ after authentication), and not an alias.
-Supporting aliases would require intrusive API requests against identity providers to list them.

-There are no constraints on which users can belong to any group, thus enabling - for example - an external contractor to be added, or a user to be a member of multiple organizations.

-Any user is not part of an organization will be denied entry to the system (Dy default), and require either adding to an organization via a back-channel (e.g. customer onboarding), or adding by an organization admin.
+Organization users are simply organization scoped user records that reference a global user.
+This allows users to be members of multiple organizations.

+Like users, these can exist in `active` or `suspended` states allowing an organization administrator to remove access to that organization only.

+Like users a login attempt without any corresponding organization user will be denied.
+The exception to this rule is a platform administrator.

 ### Roles

-Every group MUST have at least one role.
+Roles grant fine grain permissions to users that permit individual operations (create, read, update, delete) to individual API endpoints.

 We define a number of default roles, but the system is flexible enough to have any arbitrary roles.

-The `admin` role allows broad access across the organization, it can edit organizations, create roles and associate users with them, and create projects and associate groups with them.
+The `administrator` role allows broad access across an organization, it can edit then organizations, create groups and associate users and roles with them, create projects and associate groups with them.
-Admin users can generally see all resources within the organization defined for other services, and manage them.
+Administrator users can generally see all resources within the organization defined for other services, and manage them.

 The `user` role cannot modify anything defined by the identity service, it's only allowed to discover organizations and projects its a member of.
 Users SHOULD have additional permissions defined for external services, e.g. provisioning and management of compute infrastructure.